 It’s also nice to have the parka come all the way down the legs (almost to knee level), giving that extra layer to that often forgotten area of our body.

-All in all, if you are expecting serious winter temperatures any time soon, you won't regret such a jacket.
-I had such a jacket as my saviour in the Yukon last year (in -40) with layers or course, but man was it worth it's weight in gold.
+All in all, if you are expecting serious winter temperatures any time soon, you won’t regret such a jacket.
+I had such a jacket as my savior in the Yukon last year (in -40) with layers of course, but man was it worth its weight in gold.

-You can see a full walk-through of the jacket in the video below.
+You can see a full walk-through of the jacket in this video below.

 The Thermoball from North Face is one of their most popular down jackets and for good reason.